jhollist/iale_open_science/rmd_posts/2015-07-05-06-Barebone-Git-And-Github.md

 Lastly, there a number of other companies that are building cool tools off of github.
 SOme of these are examining testing coverage in your code (ie. [coveralls.io](https://coveralls.io/)) and continuous integration (ie. [Travis CI](https://travis-ci.org/)).
 This is a bit beyond the scope of this workshop, but just be aware that there is a lot of cool, techy stuff going on both at GitHub and elsewhere that may have benefit for your work.

 ##Exercise 1
-With this exercise we are going to get you set up with the bare minimum: an account and your first repo.
+With this exercise we are going to get you set up with the minimum: an account and your first repo.

 1. If you do not already have one, go to [GitHub](https://github.com) and create a new account.
 2. Set up a new repo.
 Use the following for the name of this repo: username.github.io.
 Repos with this naming convention are used by GitHub to host your user web page.
 We will be adding some to this in the later exercises.

-##Git and GitHub integration with RStudio

 ##Basics of Git
 Git is huge.
 It currently has 154 commands and each command has a number of possible of options.
-For example, the command `git add` has these options availble:
+For example, the command `git add` has 13 options availble.

-{% highlight text %}
-##  [1] "usage: git add [options] [--] <pathspec>..."
-##  [2] ""
-##  [3] "    -n, --dry-run         dry run"
-##  [4] "    -v, --verbose         be verbose"
-##  [5] ""
-##  [6] "    -i, --interactive     interactive picking"
-##  [7] "    -p, --patch           select hunks interactively"
-##  [8] "    -e, --edit            edit current diff and apply"
-##  [9] "    -f, --force           allow adding otherwise ignored files"
-## [10] "    -u, --update          update tracked files"
-## [11] "    -N, --intent-to-add   record only the fact that the path will be added later"
-## [12] "    -A, --all             add changes from all tracked and untracked files"
-## [13] "    --ignore-removal      ignore paths removed in the working tree (same as --no-all)"
-## [14] "    --refresh             don't add, only refresh the index"
-## [15] "    --ignore-errors       just skip files which cannot be added because of errors"
-## [16] "    --ignore-missing      check if - even missing - files are ignored in dry run"
-## [17] ""
-{% endhighlight %}

 So with 154 time whatever number of options it can get dense, quickly.
 Luckily for us, we don't need to worry so much about everything that Git can do.
 We just need the bare minimum.
 This inlcudes:

   - config
   - remote